1972 – P.L. 92-443

-Authorizing the use of WIC nutrition services and administrative (NSA) funds to purchase breastfeeding aids, such as breastpumps, which directly support the initiation and continuation of breastfeeding;
+- mandating the authorization of WIC administrative funds to purchase breastfeeding aids, such as breast pumps, which directly support the initiation and continuation of breastfeeding;

-- Make a yearly evaluation of their breastfeeding promotion and support activities
+- mandating States to make a yearly evaluation of their breastfeeding promotion and support activities;

-- Provide nutrition education and breastfeeding materials in languages other than English as appropriate
+- requiring State agencies to provide nutrition education and breastfeeding materials in languages other than English as appropriate;

-- Designate a breastfeeding coordinator to provide training on breastfeeding promotion and support to local agency staff responsible for breastfeeding
+- mandating State agencies to provide training on breastfeeding promotion and support to local Agency staff responsible for breastfeeding; and

 1992 – P.L.
 102-342

 Required that the Secretary of Agriculture establish a national breastfeeding promotion program to promote breastfeeding as the best method of infant nutrition, foster wider public acceptance of breastfeeding in the United States, and assist in the distribution of breastfeeding equipment to breastfeeding women.
 The Secretary may develop or assist others to develop appropriate materials.
 The law also provided authorization for USDA to enter into cooperative agreements with Federal, State, local or other entities to carry out a breastfeeding promotion program.
 The law further authorized USDA to solicit and accept donations from outside sources for establishing a breastfeeding promotion program.

 Revised the formula for determining the amount of funds to be expended for WIC Breastfeeding Promotion support.
 Required WIC State agencies to spend $21 dollars adjusted for inflation every October 1, multiplied by the average number of pregnant and breastfeeding woman participating in the Program in the last 3 months for which final data is available.

 The legislation also required each WIC State Agency to collect data on the incidence and duration of breastfeeding among participants.
 This data is required to be reported to Congress every two years.